 Every student is talented and gifted

 TAG accomplishes its mission through six program components which provide comprehensive academic, personal, and social support to Latino youth and English Language Learners (ELL).
 In each component TAG integrates leadership development and community building, thereby creating the next generation of Latino leaders that will uplift the Boston community.
-The six components of TAG are:
+The four components of TAG are:

-- School vacation and Saturday academies that combine academic support and enrichment/recreation programming;
+- School vacation and Saturday academies that combine academic support and enrichment/recreation programming

 - Student-led, school-based TAG Clubs which offer leadership development and a vehicle for community involvement and support;

-- College awareness activities and scholarship fund; and
+- College and career exploration activities; and

 - An intensive summer program onsite at UMass Boston.

 Reaching out to families and increasing their involvement in their child's education is a key component of our strategy.
-Bilingual family events at schools and UMass Boston, home visits, meetings with parents, and frequent family phone contact are a regular part of our programs.
+Bilingual family events at schools and UMass Boston, meetings with parents, and frequent family phone contact are a regular part of our programs.